Vélodrome d'Hiver: Other spectacles

-Vel' d'Hiv' Roundup
+Vel' d'Hiv roundup

-The Vel' d'Hiv' was available for hire to whoever wanted it.
-Among those who booked was Jacques Doriot, who led France's largest fascist party, the PPF.
-It was at the Vel' d'Hiv', among other venues, that Doriot, with his Hitler-like salute, roused crowds to join his cause.
+The Vel' d'Hiv was available for hire to whoever wanted it.
+Among those who booked was Jacques Doriot who led the French Popular Party, France's largest fascist party.
+It was at the Vel' d'Hiv, among other venues, that Doriot, with his Hitler-like salute, roused crowds to join his cause.

-In 1940, the Germans invaded France and occupied its northern half, including Paris.
+In 1940, Nazi Germany invaded France and occupied its northern half, including Paris.
 On 7 June 1942, they completed plans for Opération Vent printanier ("Operation Spring Breeze") to arrest 28,000 Jews using 9,000 French policemen.
 Arrests started early on 16 July and were complete by the next day.
 Among those who helped in the round-up were 3,400 young members of Doriot's PPF.

 Commemorative plaque to the victims held in the Vel' d'Hiv after the 16–17 July 1942 roundup of Jews in Paris.

 Needing a place to hold the detainees, the Germans demanded the keys of the Vel' d'Hiv' from its owner, Jacques Goddet, who had taken over from his father Victor and from Henri Desgrange.
 The circumstances in which Goddet surrendered the keys remain a mystery, and the episode occupies only a few lines in his autobiography.

-The Vel' d'Hiv' had a glass roof, which had been painted dark blue to help avoid attracting bomber navigators.
+The Vel' d'Hiv had a glass roof, which had been painted dark blue to help avoid attracting bomber navigators.
 The dark glass roof, combined with windows screwed shut for security, raised the temperature inside the structure.
 The 13,152 people held there had no lavatories; of the 10 available, five were sealed because their windows offered a way out, and the others were blocked.
 The arrested Jews were kept there for five days with only water and food brought by Quakers, the Red Cross and the few doctors and nurses allowed to enter.

 Those arrested were sent to an internment camp in half-completed tower blocks at Drancy and then to the extermination camp at Auschwitz.
 Only 400 survived.